 For some, the weekend's a sacred retreat from the hustle and bustle of work.

-For others, the weekend is a myth -- Saturday and Sunday are mere extensions of the workweek and a chance to get ahead of the competition.
+For others, the weekend is a myth--Saturday and Sunday are mere extensions of the workweek and a chance to get ahead of the competition.

-Judging from the ways successful people spend their -- at least theoretical -- time away from work, there really is no right or wrong way to structure your weekends.
+Judging from the ways successful people spend their--at least theoretical--time away from work, there really is no right or wrong way to structure your weekends.
 It's all about striking the right balance for you.

-Here's how some of the most successful people do it:
+Here's how some successful people do it.

 His morning swim is usually followed by a healthy breakfast of fruit salad or natural muesli, though on occasion he spoils himself with kippers or an English breakfast.

 The day's activities could include tennis, kitesurfing, scuba diving, or hanging out with dolphins and whales in his tiny submarine.
-But Branson said afternoons are always spent on the beach, oftentimes playing chess with his kids.
+But Branson says afternoons are always spent on the beach, oftentimes playing chess with his kids.

-Elon Musk spends time with his children
+Elon Musk spends time with his children.

 Musk, the billionaire CEO of SpaceX and Tesla, has five sons, with whom, he told Mashable, he hangs out on the weekends.